 - 6.1 Clause 2.4.9 of the DCP requires the final specification of land use rights for land in a sector chosen from the supplementary table of development in the DCP for the particular land use element.
-If a purpose set out in column B of that supplementary table of development is not nominated for land in the sector, then that purpose thereafter for that land becomes permissible development (column C). - 6.2 Land within the sector may be used for the purposes specified in column A of the supplementary table of development for the Local Community Facilities land use element and the Urban Residential Area element which are the subject of this sector plan. - 6.3 The following purposes in column B of the supplementary table of development for the Local Community Facilities land use element are nominated for the land in this sector.
-Proposed Lots 880 and 881 have been allocated separate land uses drawn for the DCP.
-The following list is also subject to clause 6.6 of this sector plan being satisfied. - Child care centre (Lot 881 only, as described on Figure 4 Proposed Plan of Subdivision) - Community premises - Educational establishment - Office - Place of worship (Lot 880 only, as described on Figure 4 Proposed Plan of Subdivision) - Shop $<300m^2$ (one only) - Special use
+If a purpose set out in column B of that supplementary table of development is not nominated for land in the sector, then that purpose thereafter for that land becomes permissible development (column C).

+- 6.2 Land within the sector may be used for the purposes specified in column A of the supplementary table of development for the Local Community Facilities land use element which are the subject of this sector plan.

+- 6.3 The following purposes in column B of the supplementary table of development for the Local Community Facilities land use element are nominated for the land in this sector.
+The following list is also subject to clause 6.6 of this sector plan being satisfied.

+- Community premises;

+- Educational establishment;

+- Office;

+- Place of worship; and

+- Special use.